-Lundin Mining foundation, Canada based UBC NGO reveals the miner strategic CSR policies4.
-April 2016. / Mining
+Lundin Mining foundation, Canada based UBC NGO reveals the miner strategic CSR policies, Mining

 Lundin is a conglomerate of extractive companies based in both Sweden and Canada headed by the Lundin family.
 Lundin Mining is based in Vancouver, whereas Lundin Petroleum trades on the Swedish stock exchange.
 The founding myths of the Lundin Foundation, ostensibly a philanthropic organization, are also based on the myth of northern exceptionalism.

 CIRDI, or the Canadian International Resources and Development Institute, is a collaboration between UBC, SFU, and the École Polytechnique de Montréal, with support from the federal government and corporations.
 It operates on the assumption that Canadian universities can help countries make “better use of the extractive sector,” claiming that it is working to “Improve, in a measurable way, the ability of developing countries to manage and benefit from their extractive sectors in order to catalyze sustainable economic growth and reduce poverty.”